SeanDS/dcc/docs/source/cli.rst

 Extract and archive DCC records from URL.

-Any text found on the page at :option:`URL <dcc scrape URL>` that appears to be a DCC number is fetched and archived.
+Strings in text or URLs found on the page at :option:`URL <dcc scrape URL>` that appear to be DCC numbers are fetched and archived.

+:option:`URL <dcc scrape URL>` can be a web address or a path to a local file (or stdin).

 If any found DCC number contains a version and is present in the local archive, it is used unless :option:`--force <dcc scrape --force>` is specified.
 If the DCC number does